 - Edward B. Evenson, Professor.
 Ph.D.
 Michigan 1972.
 Glacial and Quaternary geology, environmental geology and soils.

-- Benjamin Felzer, Assistant Professor.
+- Benjamin Felzer, Associate Professor.
 Ph.D.
 Brown 1995.
 Global change, terrestrial ecosystems, biogeochemical cycling, paleoclimatology.

-- Kenneth P. Kodama, Professor.
+- Kenneth P. Kodama, Professor and Graduate Director.
 Ph.D.
 Stanford 1977.
 Paleomagnetism, rock magnetism, environmental magnetism.

-- Anne S. Meltzer, Professor and Undergraduate Coordinator; CAS Dean Emeritus.
+- Anne S. Meltzer, Professor; CAS Dean Emeritus.
 Ph.D.
 Rice 1989.
 Seismology, tectonics, geodynamics.

 - Donald P. Morris, Associate Professor.
 Ph.D.
 Colorado 1990.
 Microbial ecology, limnology.

 - Frank J. Pazzaglia, Professor.
 Ph.D.
 Pennsylvania State University, 1993.
-Fluvial and tectonic geomorphology.
+Geology, geomorphology, active tectonics.

-- Stephen C. Peters, Associate Professor.
+- Stephen C. Peters, Associate Professor and Undergraduate Coordinator.
 Ph.D.
 University of Michigan, 2001.
 Low-temperature (bio)geochemistry, hydrogeology, isotope geology.

 - Joan Ramage, Associate Professor and Director, South Mountain College.
 Ph.D.
 Cornell, 2001.
 Remote sensing of glaciers, snow, and ice, cryosphere.

 - Dork L. Sahagian, Professor.
 Ph.D.
 Chicago, 1987.
 Tectonics, environmental change.

 - Zicheng Yu, Professor.
 Ph.D.
 Toronto 1997.
 Paleoecology, paleoclimatology.